leonden/Quest/README.md

 This is the official source code for the rocket "Quest I" from [name].

-#### This repository includes source code for the following parts
+#### This repository includes the following:

+- Source code
   - Avionics
   - Flight computer
+  - Microcontroller
-- Micro controller
+- Documentation

 ### More content is following...